-- be able to meet your share of project costs (a minimum 20 per cent of total project cost) unless you are requesting an exemption - provide the relevant mandatory attachments - agree that you will deliver your project in accordance with relevant legislation, policies and industry standards (listed at section 10.2) - agree that you have, or will obtain, any licenses or approvals, required to undertake the project.
+- be able to meet your share of project costs (a minimum 20 per cent of total eligible expenditure) unless you are requesting an exemption - provide the relevant mandatory attachments - agree that you will deliver your project in accordance with relevant legislation, policies and industry standards (listed at section 10.3) - agree that you have, or will obtain, any licences or approvals, required to undertake the project.

 We may waive the requirement to meet your share of project costs under exceptional circumstances, where you can clearly demonstrate that your organisation is unable to meet this through either financial or in-kind contributions.
-Before completing this part of your application, contact us on 13 28 46.

-4.3 Who is not eligible?
+4.3.
+Who is not eligible to apply for a grant?